friendly-bits/shell-scheduler/README.md

 ## How it works

-The mental model is simple: `SCHED_MAX_JOBS` execution **slots**, and a queue of job IDs.
-The scheduler starts jobs in the background in list order, and whenever a slot frees up it starts the next pending job to fill it.
-It keeps running until every job has finished — or a timeout or fatal error stops it.
+`SCHED_MAX_JOBS` configures the number of parallel execution **slots**.
+The queue of job IDs is configured via the first argument passed to `schedule_jobs`.
+The scheduler starts jobs in the background in the same order as they appear in the list, and whenever a slot frees up it starts the next pending job to fill it.
+The scheduler keeps running until every job has finished, or it hits a timeout, or receives a signal, or encounters a fatal error.

-There are three moments where your code can hook in:
+Your code can hook in four places:

-- For **each job**, the scheduler runs your job execution callback (`DO_JOB_CB`) in its own background process, passing the job ID.
+- For **each job**, specify the execution callback (`DO_JOB_CB`) - this is the job implementation.
+When invoking this callback, the scheduler passes the corresponding job ID in the first argument.
 - When a **job completes**, the scheduler calls your optional completion callback (`JOB_DONE_CB`) with the job ID and its return code.
-- When the scheduler **exits** — all jobs done, a timeout, or a signal (`USR1`/`INT`/`TERM`) — it cleans up and calls your optional termination callback (`SCHED_FINALIZE_CB`).
+- Before the scheduler **exits**, it calls your optional scheduler termination callback (`SCHED_FINALIZE_CB`).
+- When the scheduler **encounters an error**, it calls your optional error reporting callback (`SCHED_FAIL_MSG_CB`) - if not defined, errors are printed to STDERR.

 ## Essentials

-To get going you only need two variables set before calling `schedule_jobs()`:
+To get going, you need to set two variables before calling `schedule_jobs()`:

 | Variable         | Required | Description                                     |
 | ---------------- | :------: | ----------------------------------------------- |
 | `DO_JOB_CB`      |    *     | Command that performs the work for one job (typically a shell function). |
 | `SCHED_MAX_JOBS` |    *     | How many jobs may run concurrently (integer ≥ 1). |

-The two you'll most often want to tune are the timeouts, `SCHED_TIMEOUT_S` (overall, default 900s) and `SCHED_IDLE_TIMEOUT_S` (max time with no completions, default 300s).
-Everything else has a sensible default.
+If you want to tune global timeouts, also set `SCHED_TIMEOUT_S` (defaults to 900s) and `SCHED_IDLE_TIMEOUT_S` (max allowed time with no job starts and completions, defaults to 300s).

-You can set variables inline with the call if you prefer:
+You can set variables inline with the call to `schedule_jobs`:

 ```sh
 DO_JOB_CB=my_exec SCHED_MAX_JOBS=10 schedule_jobs "1 2 3" &
 wait ${!}
 ```

 **Note**: The scheduler is intended to run in a separate process.
-This may be a background process (with the `&` after `schedule_jobs()`), or a foreground subshell, e.g.:
+This may be a background process (with the `&` after `schedule_jobs`), or a foreground subshell, e.g.:
 ```
 ( DO_JOB_CB=my_exec SCHED_MAX_JOBS=10 schedule_jobs "1 2 3" )
 ```